-Quick tip: Repeating a keyword in the app title and short description might improve your chances to rank in the Google Play Store as keyword density is an important ranking factor.
-In the Apple App Store, repeating keywords is a waste of valuable space, as it will not help you rank higher.
+Quick Tip: Repeating a keyword in the app title and short description might improve your chances to rank in the Google Play Store as keyword density is an important ranking factor.
+In the Apple App Store, repeating keywords is a waste of valuable space as it will not help you rank higher.

-But, the subtitle (for iOS apps) and short description (for Android apps) appear on very different places in the search results and on the app page:
+But the subtitle (for iOS apps) and short description (for Android apps) appear on very different places in the search results and on the app page:

 - For iOS apps, the subtitle (30 characters) appears underneath the app title in the search results, and underneath the screenshots on the app page.

-- For Android apps, the short description (80 characters) does generally not appear in the search results, but shows on the app listing underneath the screenshots, right above the long description.
+- For Android apps, the short description (80 characters) does not generally appear in the search results, but shows on the app listing underneath the screenshots, right above the long description.